Jarvis was developed by the se-edu team. We are a team based in the School of Computing, National University of Singapore.

 Implementation

-, which in turn, contains a number of tasks
+The Planner contains a TaskList, which in turn, contains a number of tasks

 a user has.
-Each task has a TaskType
+Each task has a TaskType and Status and may also have a Priority level,

-level and any number of Tag
+Frequency level and any number of Tag objects.

-which facilitates all operations
+The Model in Jarvis extends PlannerModel which facilitates all operations

 necessary to carry out commands by the user.